‘A new Crystal Dunn’ - USWNT star will not be staying silent any longer | Goal.com

 But there is a newfound confidence in Dunn, one that justifiably stems from establishing herself as one of her country's most important players while also becoming a greater voice for social change off the pitch.

-As Dunn has become one of the foundational pieces of the USWNT, she has grown more empowered to speak out without fear of retribution.
+As Dunn has become one of the foundational pieces of the USWNT ahead of this week's SheBelieves Cup, she has grown more empowered to speak out without fear of retribution.
 The Dunn of the past would have politely said that she is happy to help the national team in any way she can, including playing in a makeshift left-back role.

 But that was then.